javirasu/PerceptionAndSlam_KTHFSDV1718/README.md

 The **global_mapping** node takes reactive map as input and performs second level of filtering/outlier rejection.
 It publishes a global map (i.e. a map containing all the cones, the car and with origin being the position of center of mass of the car at t = 0).

 The **rviz_visualizer** node takes the output of all the nodes and plots them in rviz, a handy visualization tool provided by ros.

+## Get Started
+Are you completely new to the world of Driverless cars?
+Check out some [Tutorials](docs/Tutorials.md) to get started

+## Installation
+Refer to [Installation](docs/Installation.md) for a detailed list of dependencies and instructions

+## Demos
+Watch some cool [videos](docs/Demos.md) showing our incremental progress.

 ## Citation